Alcotomic

-Alcotomic was a power pop band formed in Melbourne, Victoria, February 1996.
+Alcotomic were an Australian power pop band formed in Melbourne, Victoria, February 1996.
 Initially, the band was called Dozer and the first recording session commenced at the original Birdland Recording Studios in High Street Prahran, Melbourne with record producer Lindsay Gravina.
 This line up consisted of John Freeman Baxter (Holocene) on vocals and guitar, Denny Brereton (Porcelain Jane) on bass and Stephen Boyle (Moler) on drums.